Isabelle-Raghavan/user-reg-validation-4/README.md

 * Email address.
 Should have username@domain.com format.
 An email address can contain letters, numbers, dots ".", hyphens "-", hash "#" and underscores "_."
 * Phone number - ten digit numbers
 * Address - made up of street address, address line 2, city, state/province/region, country, zip code.
 Each sub field should not have more than 256 alphanumeric characters.
 (In the next assignment you will make api calls to verify if the address is a real address)
-* Date of Birth - should be a valid date in the past.
-Key here is past.
-How can you test if the input is always in the past?
+* Date of Birth - Should be a valid date in the past.
+(Updated on 10/10) - Accept the date as a string in format "MM/DD/YYYY".

 ### The assignment
 1. Write Java code to model the user registration and the validation for the input fields.